Tobii Eye Tracker 5 Review

 Also to note is the privacy rights - while Tobii states it does not capture eye/head information in relation to the games you play - some of their add on software do if you elect to use them.
 Stated as such this is all for the "betterment of the experience".
 In addition, Tobii offers License options to companies to use head eye-tracking information - Humm...
 Sounds like company X can gather what I am looking at on the company x site if they buy a license from Tobii.
 For this reason, I keep a towel covering the tracker when I am browsing the web and not being used for gaming.

 The one bright spot for Tobii Eye Tracker is if you play The Hunter Call of the Wild - Tobii will assist with AIM and spotting animals/calls.
 When Using Tobii in COTW and an animal calls out, you can simply hit E to identify without turning toward the call.
-Likewise, if you look at an animal with your binoculars your binoculars will be pointed at the animal without you having to try to find the animal as would normally be the case, so in the COTW hunting simulation, there is some benefit as Tobii does assist with Aiming and "looking".
+Likewise, if you look at an animal with your binoculars your binoculars will be pointed at the animal without you having to try to find the animal as would normally be the case, so in the COTW hunting simulation, there is some benefit as Tobii does assist with Aiming and "Gaze".

-In conclusion - head and eye-tracking devices are mostly a fade technology looking for a solution.
+In conclusion - head and eye-tracking devices are mostly fade technology looking for a solution.
 I would suggest you Forgo head/eye-tracking hardware altogether and invest in a second monitor or a better gaming mouse/keyboard - you will be much happier.

 My summary: Not worth the price, Head Eye gaming benefits are negated when using a triple monitor setup.
 You are better off upgrading other gaming hardware in lieu of dropping over $200.00 on a Tobii head eye-tracker.
+I would suggest the excellent Logitech G903 gaming mouse and PowerPlay recharging mouse pad in lieu of a Tobii or buy yourself a nice programmable button box.